incendies/todo-app-with-typescript/readme.md

      - Priority (high priority tasks first)

 7. **Fresh Start**
-   - The app starts with an empty list every time it's opened, allowing for a fresh start in each session.
+   - The app starts with an empty list every time it's opened, allowing for a fresh start in each session for your need.

 8. **Responsive Design**
    - The app is designed to be responsive and work well on both desktop and mobile devices.